 We said our goodbyes to Madre and the family and took some photos of us to remind us of the day.
 Then we followed Martina back to the dock, where the host families gathered with their travelers and the boat was waiting.
 We said goodbye to Martina and thanked her for making this so special.
 They were a warm family and very endearing, and even after one day with them it was hard to leave.
 We both wished we could have spent more time there, and it was a highlight of our amazing trip to Peru.

-The people of Taquile have a very distinct style of dress that’s different from Amantani - same bright colors but very different in style, particularly the men.
+The people of Taquile have a very distinct style of dress that’s different from Amantani — they’re the same bright colors but very different in style, particularly the men.
 For being so close to Amantani, I found it interesting there weren’t more similarities.
+We visited the community Co-Op and learned a great deal about the interesting knitting culture of Taquile, where it’s the responsibility of the men to knit and produce much of the wool wear thee island is known for.
 After doing a little shopping in the weavers co-op, the group ate a delicious lunch and headed back down the 600 steps to the boat.

 IF YOU GO